 You may have difficulty dropping your baby off at the childminders or at nursery, particularly when she’s been OK with this before.
 This is common with separation anxiety.
 ‘She may even be unhappy going to other people – even her dad,' says Sarah.

 ‘Try wearing an essential oil as a perfume and after four to six weeks encourage others to wear the same or use it in a diffuser around yours and their homes,’ Sarah suggests.
 ‘Your baby may associate the scent with you and may feel calmed by it when you aren’t there.’

 4) Your baby gets upset when left alone

 Popped to the loo and your baby started screaming?
 Signs of separation anxiety don’t appear solely at night – something you may have picked up on.
 ‘Baby’s with separation anxiety are often unhappy to be alone during the day, even if only for a minute or two,’ says Sarah.
 ‘Don't try to force independence.
-It won’t help your baby if you leave them alone for any length of time at this age.’
+It won’t help if you leave your baby alone for any length of time at this age.’